YadonKS/AI-Trash-Identifier/README.md

 An AI-powered web application that identifies and classifies types of trash from user-uploaded images, designed to support better waste sorting and recycling efforts.

 # Overview
 This application will use the CNN model, which is built using TensorFlow.
-It will categorize the images of trash into various categories.
+It will categorize the images of trash into two categories.
 The model has been trained on the labeled dataset from Kaggle to be able to recognize common types of waste.
 A web server connects a model to a HTML/CSS/JavaScript front-end.
 Users are able to upload an image and get real-time prediction about trash type.

 # Features
 **Image Classification**: Classifies images of trash into categories, aiding waste management efforts.